CSCfi/llm-quantization-scripts/AWQ/README.md

 ## Roihu

 The CSC preinstalled PyTorch module covers most of the libraries needed to run these examples (torch, transformers, datasets, accelerate).
-The rest can be installed on top of the module in a virtual environment.
+Llmcompressor can be installed on top of the module in a virtual environment.

 ### Load the module
 ```bash